alominum/Sample-iOS/README.md

 - **Composition** for cell controllers, making each cell responsible for its own configuration
 - **Table View Prefetching** to optimize loading data/images ahead of time
 - **MVC** (Model-View-Controller) Multiple MVC as the high-level architectural pattern
+- **Unit Test** As requested for couple unit tests, the project includes unit tests covering the `RemoteFeedLoader` and `URLSessionHTTPClient`.

 ---

 ## Table of Contents

 1. [Overview](#overview)
 2. [Technologies Used](#technologies-used)
 3. [Design Patterns](#design-patterns)